Black Sea Bass: Centropristis striata

 Gulf Federal Waters Rules

 Atlantic federal waters

-NOAA Fisheries Service determined that the 2010-2011 recreational annual catch limit (ACL) of 409,000 pounds for black sea bass (set in Amendment 17B) was reached before the end of the fishing year.
-As an accountability measure, the recreational fishery for black sea bass in federal waters of the South Atlantic closed Feb.
+2011: NOAA Fisheries Service determined that the 2010-2011 recreational annual catch limit (ACL) of 409,000 pounds for black sea bass (set in Amendment 17B) was reached before the end of the fishing year.
+As an accountability measure, the black sea bass recreational fishery in federal waters of the South Atlantic closed Feb.
 12, 2011, and reopened June 1, 2011.
-This action was intended to prevent overfishing of black sea bass.

-NOAA Fisheries Service has determined that the 2011-2012 recreational annual catch limit has been reached.
-As a result the recreational sector for black sea bass in federal waters of the south Atlantic closed October 17, 2011 and reopened June 1, 2012.
+NOAA Fisheries Service determined that the 2011-2012 recreational annual catch limit had been reached.
+As a result the recreational sector for black sea bass in federal waters of the south Atlantic closed October 17, 2011, and reopened June 1, 2012.

 Charter and headboats that hold federal snapper-grouper permits are required to abide by these federal rules, even in state waters.
 The recreational bag limit for black sea bass harvested in state waters of the Atlantic will remain at 15 per harvester per day for anglers who are not fishing from federally permitted vessels.
 State waters extend three nautical miles from shore into the Atlantic.

 The FWC made several changes to black sea bass management in Atlantic state waters at its Dec.
-5, 2012, Commission meeting in Apalachicola.
-Changes include increasing the minimum recreational size limit from 12 inches total length to 13 inches total length and lowering the bag limit from 15 fish per person to 5 fish per person.
+5, 2012, Commission meeting.
+Changes included increasing the minimum recreational size limit from 12 inches total length to 13 inches total length and lowering the bag limit from 15 fish per person to 5 fish per person.
 These changes became effective Feb.
 18, 2013.